Jainil2006/Team_PropMartix_Real_Estate_Market_Analysis/README.md

   - Use numeric features and encoded categorical features for training.
 4. Split Data:
   - Divide the data into 80% training and 20% testing sets.
+  ## Error Handling
+1. Missing Columns:
+  - If essential columns like Price are missing, the script will notify and exit.
+  - Optional columns like Date will prompt a message if unavailable but won’t stop execution.
+2. Invalid Values:
+-  Non-numeric values in numeric columns will trigger an error message.
+3. Empty Dataset:
+  - The script will check if the dataset has rows after preprocessing.
+If not, it will stop execution with an appropriate message.
 ## Visualizations
 1. Pie Chart: Distribution of property types (e.g., house, apartment).
 2. Histogram: Frequency of property prices across ranges.